elastic/kibana/FUNCTIONS.md

 --- | --- | ---
 width | *number* | Line thickness
 fill | *number* | Number between 0 and 10.
 Use for making area charts
+stack | *boolean* | Stack lines, often misleading.
+At least use some fill if you use this
 show | *number* | Show or hide lines
 steps | *number* | Show line as step, eg, do not interpolate between points